ViktorSumida/ECLIPSE-X-lambda/README.md

-# StarsAndExoplanets
+# StarsAndExoplanets ECLIPSE-X\lambda
- The draft code of my PhD thesis
+Transit modelling tool built upon the foundation of the ECLIPSE